 Rating Scales are a type of survey question (or statement) that is commonly used in surveys.
 They are useful because they allow comparison of responses from one question to another.
 Rating scales contain "Values" that allow report calculations and "Labels" to define the scale item for interpretation and to make answering easier for respondents.

-The Rating Scale Window
+Creating a Rating Scale

-Using Rating Scales in Surveys
+Using Rating Scales in Survey Templates

 When creating surveys that contain Rating Scale type survey questions, a list of Rating Scale options will be available to select when adding survey content.
 A "Default" Rating Scale can also be selected for a survey.
 When a project is launched, a copy of the entire survey, including the rating scales is made.
 After a project is launched, editing or deleting the Rating Scale in the Rating Scales Workspace or in a survey does not change the Rating Scale in the project.

-Principles for developing Rating Scales
+Principles for Developing Rating Scales

 The underlying principles for developing a rating scale are: